raygun101/MarkupKit/README.md

 @property (nonatomic) BOOL alignToGrid;
 ```

-When this property is set to `true`, non-empty subviews of the column view must be `LMRowView` instances containing the cells for each row.
-Cells in contiguous rows will be resized to match the width of the widest cell in the column.
+When this property is set to `true`, subviews of successive rows will be sized to match the width of the widest subview in the column.
 For example, the following markup would produce a grid containing three rows arranged in two columns:

 ```xml
 <LMColumnView alignToGrid="true">